Night Train to Lisbon (film): Reception

 The Hollywood Reporters David Rooney wrote: Bille August's direction was caught in "an outmoded storytelling approach" where "key events" remained "hopelessly page-bound", while Variety's Boyd van Hoeij called the film "a relic", just "waffly rather than talky and entirely devoid of tension".
-Review aggregators Rotten Tomatoes and Metacritic gave a film 41% and 30%, respectively.
+On the review aggregator website Rotten Tomatoes, 41% of 29 critics' reviews are positive.
+On Metacritic, the film has a score of 30 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.
 Geoffrey Macnab of The Independent said that the film is "beautifully shot and packed with big-name cameos".